 A can of chickpeas can make a healthy and delicious meal!
 Here are all our favorite chickpea recipes, from sandwiches to soups to tacos.

 Wondering what to do with a can of chickpeas?
 You’ve come to the right place!
-Chickpeas are full of plant based protein, making them perfect for creating filling meals.
+Chickpeas, also know as garbanzo beans, are full of plant based protein, making them perfect for creating filling meals.
 And chickpeas aren’t just for hummus.
 You can use them in so many creative ways!
 Head to the recipes below.

-What can I do with canned chickpeas?
+What can I do with canned chickpeas (garbanzo beans)?
 Let us count the ways (or head to the recipes below):